Brownie (folklore): Brownie sway

+Placenames

+In Scotland particularly there are many place-names relating to the brownie of folklore, these include Brownie’s Cave in Aberdeenshire and a Brownie’s Cave in Ayrshire and Brownie's Chair at Cara (next to Gigha).

 Regional variants

 Although the name brownie originated in the early 16th century as a dialect word used only in the Scottish Lowlands and along the English border, it has become the standard name for a variety of similar creatures appearing in the folklores of various cultures across Britain.
 Stories about brownies are generally more common in England and the Lowlands of Scotland than in Celtic areas.
 Nonetheless, stories of Celtic brownies are recorded.

 The Welsh name for a brownie is Bwbach ([ˈbuːbaχ]).
 Like brownies, Bwbachod are said to have violent tempers if angered.
 The twelfth-century Welsh historian Gerald of Wales records how a Bwbach inflicted havoc and mischief upon a certain household that had angered him.
 The 19th-century folklorist Wirt Sikes describes the Bwbach as a "good-natured goblin" who performs chores for Welsh maids.
 He states that, right before she goes to bed, the maid must sweep the kitchen and make a fire in the fireplace and set a churn filled with cream by the fire with a fresh bowl of cream next to it.
 The next morning, "if she is in luck", she will find the bowl of cream had been drunk and the cream in the churn has been dashed.
 Sikes goes on to explain that, in addition to being a household spirit, the Bwbach is also the name for a terrifying phantom believed to sweep people away on gusts of air.
 The Bwbach is said to do this on the behalf of spirits of the restless dead, who cannot sleep because of the presence of hidden treasure.
 When these spirits fail to succeed in persuading a living mortal to remove the treasure, they have the Bwbach whisk the person away instead.
-Briggs notes that this other aspect of the Bwbach's activities make it much more closely resemble the Irish Phooka.
+Briggs notes that this other aspect of the Bwbach's activities makes it much more closely resemble the Irish Phooka.